arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 read from this memory.
 Check out more [how passenger describes it](https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html#spawning_methods_explained) or this [digital ocean blgopost](https://www.digitalocean.com/community/tutorials/how-to-optimize-unicorn-workers-in-a-ruby-on-rails-app).

-But what I want you to focus on not that `Blog` constant is defined and eagerly loaded (that's nothing new since many Rails versions ago). **I want you to notice that `Foo` constant is not loaded in production environment**.
+But what I want you to focus on is not that `Blog` constant is defined and eagerly loaded (that's nothing new since many Rails versions ago). **I want you to notice that `Foo` constant is not loaded in production environment**.